Fresh Take Blog

 The Mid-Atlantic Grain Stand offers climate friendly flours, rices, corn products and more.

 In a recent column, “Why ‘chaos wheat’ may be the future of bread,” The Washington Post climate coach Michael J. Coren notes that conventional wheat production has played a key role in creating “a food system vulnerable to climate shocks and reliant on enormous inputs of agrochemicals.”
-He highlights brands like King Arthur Baking Company and its “climate blend” paving a better path forward.
+He highlights brands like King Arthur Baking Company and its “climate blend” as an environmentally friendly alternative to conventional all-purpose flour.
 However, shoppers in the Washington, DC area can buy sustainable, regenerative, flavorful, and nutritious flours and grains directly at local farmers markets today.

 FRESHFARM and Common Grain Alliance operate the Mid-Atlantic Grain Stand at four farmers markets with one mission: create a vibrant, integrated, equitable, and regenerative grain economy.
 The network of growers and millers selling through the Mid-Atlantic Grain Stand produces flours that support crop diversity, enrich soil, reduce agrochemical inputs, and shorten supply chains.
 However, for them to be successful, they need a reliable market.